rangle/ngCourse2/handout/project-setup/npm_scripts_integration.md

 We rely on these scripts to manage most of our project tasks and webpack fits in as well.

-The scripts are defined in the `scripts` property of your `package.json` file.
-Our setup looks like this:
+The scripts are defined in the `scripts` property of the `package.json` file.
+For example:

 ```json
 ...